TheMaroonHatHacker/gnomeforpi/README.md

 This is the stable branch.
 This branch is recommended.
 If you want to live on the edge and bug test, head over to beta.

-Currently we don't support audio.
-If you need to use audio, we recommend you use bluetooth
+Audio is now supported, however it is mono over audio jack.
+We still recommend you use bluetooth

 This simply installs the gnome package for Raspberry Pi OS, then replaces config files to optimize GNOME.